Can We Help You Find Your Next Church Home?

 Mailing Address: 1245 Lamkins Rd.
 Hickory, KY 42051

-We also need to look at a request from Summit Christian University for us to appoint one from our association to sit on the Board of Directors of that institution.
+We will also revisit some Old Business from a previous meeting concerning the need to look at a request from Summit Christian University for us to appoint one from our association to sit on the Board of Directors of that institution.
 I believe this has already been approved but not acted on.

 Vision Statement: Our vision is to see Jesus Christ transform our region and beyond through the lives of our authentic churches--grounded in the Bible and boldly living out God's Love and Mercy in the world."
 (Matthew 28:18-20; Acts 1:8)